BY MOLLY | EVERYTHINGSHIHTZU.COM

 Obviously, regular vet visits are a must to keep your pet in tip-top shape, and if you notice anything out of the ordinary with your furry friend give the vet a call right away.

-Keep up to date on all vaccinations and regularly cleaning your dogs eyes and ears to stay ahead of any possible problems.
+Keep up to date on any necessary vaccinations and regularly cleaning your dogs eyes and ears to stay ahead of any possible problems.

 A good diet and exercise regimen are important, just like they are with people.